questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 I am particularly interested in expanding these results based on weather data.
 I let readers give it a try using the hourly data available on the QuestDB demo server.
 In his [analysis](https://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/#taxi-weather), Todd W Schneider concluded that the rain had no significant impact on the number of rides.
-But what about earnings?
+But what about the fare value?
 Doesn't it feel like when it's raining, traffic gets slower?
 It would be interesting to study how the weather affects a driver's speed, and in turn earnings.
 This is only one of the so many fascinating questions left to explore with this dataset.